10up/simple-local-avatars/readme.txt

 == Upgrade Notice ==

 = 2.1 =
-*Important note:* All newly uploaded local avatars will appear in the media library, even when uploaded by contributors or subscribers.
-However, this does not give them access to the media library.
+*Important note:* All avatar uploads now go into the media library.
+Don't worry - users without the ability to upload files cannot otherwise see the contents of your media library.
+This allows local avatars to respect other functionality your site may have around uploaded images, such as external hosting.

 = 2.0 =
 Upgraded to take advantage of *WordPress 3.5 and newer*.
 Does not support older versions!
 This has also *not* been tested with front end profile plug-ins - feedback welcome.
 Note that several language strings have been added or modified - revised translations would be welcome!